1st PUC Business Studies Question and Answer Karnataka State Board Syllabus

 1. Consumer Goods: Products used by the end consumers, such as edible oils, clothing, rice, sugar, televisions, scooters, and refrigerators.

-2. Producers’ Goods: Items used in the production of other goods, often referred to as capital goods, like machine tools and industrial machinery.
+2. Producers’ Goods: Items used to produce other goods, often capital goods, like machine tools and industrial machinery.

 3. Intermediate Goods: Materials that are the finished products of one industry but serve as inputs for another, such as copper, which is used in making electrical gadgets, cables, and utensils.